andresebr/kumodd/README.md

 # kumodd

-Kumodd downloads files and/or generates a CSV file of meta-data from a specified Google Drive account in a forensically sound manner.
+Kumodd downloads files and/or generates a CSV file of metadata from a specified Google Drive account in a forensically sound manner.

 Files can be filtered by category, such as doc, image, or video.
-Meta-data columns may be selected in the configuration file.
+metadata columns may be selected in the configuration file.
 The last access and last modify times are preserved and verified.
 On windows, the create time is.
 The remote and local MD5 digests are verified.